 They can cost anywhere from $2.50 – $5.00 a bale depending on where you live.
 I prefer to purchase mine from a local farmer so I am sure to get a good quality organic straw bale that I know the history of.

-Step #2 Find the best layout for your straw bale garden.
+Step #2 Find the best layout for your straw bale garden

-Like I mentioned above, you want a spot that is close to water and has plenty of sunshine.
+As I mentioned above, you want a spot that is close to water and has plenty of sunshine.
 Depending on the area you have to work with you can either set your bales up into rows or another formation that works well in the space that you have.

 I have chosen to keep mine in our flower bed next to our back deck.
 This way I can water easily when I am watering my planters and they will have a bit of shelter from the crazy high winds that we are accustomed to here.

-Ninja tip: Place your bales on a tarp or feed bag to deter weeds from growing up into the bale.
+SLCG PRO TIP: Place your bales on a tarp or feed bag to deter weeds from growing up into the bale.
 This also helps a bit if you do have to move once planted.
 You can use the tarp to “drag” your bale from one location to the next.
 Remember once a bale is wet do not use the twine to move or you may run the risk of snapping the strings and causing your bale to fall apart.

 Position your bales however you want them.

 In rows, in a “U” pattern, or randomly tucked into the spaces you have available.

 Be sure you lay your straw bales with the cut side up or sideways.
 You know your bale is sideways because you will have your twine around the OUTSIDE of the bale holding it all together.
 The reason we want it sideways is for easier composting and planting.